BuGlessRB/remixml/README.md

 engine in Javascript.

 The Remixml templating engine has the following features:
+- It don't need no stinkin' artificial magic delimiters.
 - Rich powerful language with dynamic inheritance, autoescaping, functions, whitespace-collapsing, asynchronous control and more.
 - Fast &amp; lean: Small 6 KB gzipped runtime which includes the compiler